 How to store:

 Store any leftover muffins in an airtight container in the fridge for up to 7 days.
-These muffins also freeze really well so feel free to make a double or triple batch and freeze some for later.
+These muffins also freeze really well for up to 3 months in a freezer safe bag or container.

 Chocolate Avocado Muffins